MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- may have a configuration of CloudFront
 ![WAF_CloudFront](pic/WAF_CloudFront.png)
 - when using a Network Load Balancer, traffic goes to EC2 instance -> only counter-measure is to use NACL
+- AWS Shield (Standard or Advanced)
+  - network and transport layer protections
+  - Advanced: additional detection and mitigation against large and sophisticated DDoS attacks, near real-time visibility into attacks, and integration with AWS WAF

 ### KMS: Key Management Service
 - **regional** secure key management for encryption and decryption